TrenchBoot/linux/Documentation/x86/secure-launch.rst

 Post-launch: *Phase where control is passed from the ACM to the MLE and the secure kernel begins execution.*

- - Entry from the dynamic launch jumps to the SL stub
+ - Entry from the dynamic launch jumps to the SL stub.
- - SL stub fixes up the world on the BSP
+ - SL stub fixes up the world on the BSP.
- - For TXT, SL stub wakes the APs, fixes up their worlds
+ - For TXT, SL stub wakes the APs, fixes up their worlds.
- - For TXT, APs are left halted waiting for an NMI to wake them
+ - For TXT, APs are left halted waiting for an NMI to wake them.
- - SL stub jumps to startup_32
+ - SL stub jumps to startup_32.
  - SL main locates the TPM event log and writes the measurements of configuration and module information into it.
  - Kernel boot proceeds normally from this point.